serjykalstryke/ReadME-Generator/README.md

 # **ReadMe Generator**
 [![License: GPL v3](https://img.shields.io/badge/License-GPLv3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0)
 ## Description
 This is a simple application that generates a readme file based on user inputs.
 It takes the name of the project, a description, and several other pieces of information and outputs a .md file based upon those inputs.
 It uses Node.js as well as several packages installed using npm, namely inquirer and axios.
+To generalize the use of this application, a user would need to add their own images to the assets folder and change the affiliated code and link to their own usage video.
 ## Table of contents
 - [**ReadMe Generator**](#readme-generator)
   - [Description](#description)